 Caring, warm doctor and responsive customer service team.
 Convenient options.
 I highly recommend this service!

 Watch this video to learn more about getting a medical marijuana card in Maryland.

 Since the program’s inception in 2015, Veriheal has helped to certify tens of thousands of patients for legal-cannabis use.
 With the passing of the Natalie LaPrade Medical Commission in 2015, The Maryland Medical Cannabis Commission, aka MMCC, allowed for medical dispensaries to begin receiving applying for licenses to dispense medical marijuana to patients in MD.
 Over the years, the MMCC has approved hundreds of medical cannabis dispensaries in Maryland, while also allowing tens of thousands of patients to benefit from the program.

-The MMCC is responsible for overseeing all licensing, registration, inspection, and testing pertaining to Maryland’s medical cannabis program.
-The MMCC has developed a registry for patients and caregivers, qualification procedures for them, and regulations to ensure that medical cannabis is made available in a safe and effective manner.
+The primary duties of the MMCC are to manage and watch over all licensing, registration, inspection, and testing involved in Maryland’s medical cannabis program.
+With the development of a special registry for patients and caregivers, the MMCC is able to enforce all procedures involved in qualifying patients to ensure that medical cannabis is made available in a safe and effective manner.